 Private sharing of this website content is encouraged.
 Public sharing requires an attribution to this website as the source.
 You may copy and print website material for your personal use.
 Any electronic copies of the contents (e.g., posting content in a blog that you write), or use in newsletters or publications, must attribute this Sjogren's Advocate as the source.

-While Sjogren’s is rare in children, it does occur.
-Children with Sjogren’s often present with atypical and incomplete clinical features.
+While Sjogren’s is not common in children, it does occur, probably much more commonly than previously thought.
+Children with Sjogren’s tend to present with atypical and incomplete clinical features.
 Sjogrens Advocate does not attempt to address pediatric Sjogren's.